CONSTITUTION AND BYLAWS

 Section 1.
 American Kennel Club Suspension

-Any member who is suspended from all the privileges of the American Kennel Club automatically shall be suspended from the privileges of this Club for a like period.
+Any member who is suspended from any the privileges of the American Kennel Club automatically shall be suspended from the privileges of this Club for a like period.

 Section 2.
 Charges